Animal migration tracking: Technologies

 In the fall of 1803, American Naturalist John James Audubon wondered whether migrating birds returned to the same place each year.
 So he tied a string around the leg of a bird before it flew south.
 The following spring, Audubon saw the bird had indeed come back.

 Scientists today still attach tags, such as metal bands, to track movement of animals.
 Metal bands require the re-capture of animals for the scientists to gather data; the data is thus limited to the animal's release and destination points.

 Recent technologies have helped solve this problem.
 Some electronic tags give off repeating signals that are picked up by radio devices or satellites while other electronic tags could include archival tags (or data loggers).
 Scientists can track the locations and movement of the tagged animals without recapturing them using this RFID technology or satellites.
 These electronic tags can provide a great deal of data.
-Modern technologies are also smaller, minimizing the negative impact of the tag on the animal.
+Modern technologies are also smaller, minimising the negative impact of the tag on the animal.

+Recent advancements in tracking technology have improved the ability to monitor animal migration without the need for recapturing.
+Wildlife Drones, an Australian company, developed a drone-based radio telemetry system to track small, mobile species like the Swift Parrot, one of Australia's most endangered birds.
+Traditional tracking methods for such species involved very high frequency (VHF) radio-tags and manual tracking with handheld receivers, which were labour-intensive and limited in range.
+The system allows researchers to collect data remotely from multiple tagged animals over large distances, increasing the efficiency and effectiveness of wildlife monitoring.